Matt-Roden/Matt-Roden/README.md

 ### Matt Roden: Aspiring Developer 💻, Student 📚, Noise Maker and Recorder 🎧, Dog-Dad 🐶

-As a Front End Software Development Student at the Turing School of Software & Design, I am currently sharpening my skills in JavaScript, HTML, and CSS through both indpendent and collaborative projects.
+As a Front End Development Student at the Turing School of Software & Design, I am currently sharpening my skills in JavaScript, HTML, and CSS through both indpendent and collaborative projects.
 I'm looking forward to starting React soon!

 I aim to bring a sense of empathy and inclusion to every project I work on.